>

 Who am I.

-Hi there!
-My name is Howard Chen and I am an Assistant Professor of Space Sciences (Astrophysics and Planetary Sciences) at Florida Institute of Technology, located in the beautiful Space Coast and just 20 minutes away from NASA Kennedy.
-Previously, I was a NASA Postdoctoral Program Fellow researcher at Goddard Space Flight Center (GSFC).
-I received my PhD in Earth and Planetary Sciences from Northwestern University, where I was supported by a three-year Future Investigations in NASA Earth and Space Science and Technology (FINESST) Research Award.
-Before my Ph.D., I graduated with a B.A. in Physics at Boston University in May, 2016.
+Before joining Florida Tech, I was a NASA Postdoctoral Program Fellow at the Goddard Space Flight Center (GSFC) in 2023.
+I received my Ph.D. in Earth and Planetary Sciences from Northwestern University in 2022, supported by a three-year Future Investigators in NASA Earth and Space Science and Technology (FINESST) Research Award.
+Prior to that, I earned my B.A. in Physics from Boston University in 2016.

 My Research Interests.